behavure/behavure-docs/src/content/docs/measure_iq/key-concepts-and-terminology/data-pipeline/data-logging.md

 When you initially create your table, the only columns defined are the time column and shard key columns.
 A *shard key* is a column in your dataset that represents an important entity that the event is about.
 This is the data on which you want to perform your analysis.

-When you run your import pipeline, Scuba will automatically detect the rest of the columns and their types from your raw data.
+When you run your import pipeline, Measure IQ will automatically detect the rest of the columns and their types from your raw data.

 | **Type** | **Examples** | **Notes** |
 | --- | --- | --- |